digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Maëlle-Wannier.tutorial.directus.Basics.md

 ### redo sequence
 If one does a mistake and needs to get back in the incremantation of the emi_external_id:
 1. Delete the wrong entries
-2. Connect to the psql database ![[database.tutorial.postgres#connect-to-postgresql]]
+2. Connect to the psql database ![[Master-Works.Maëlle-Wannier.tutorial.postgres#connect-to-postgresql]]
-3. Restart the sequence padding ![[database.tutorial.postgres#restart-the-sequence-padding]]
+3. Restart the sequence padding ![[Master-Works.Maëlle-Wannier.tutorial.postgres#restart-the-sequence-padding]]

 ## Change password